Codxi-Co/django-approval-workflow/README.md

 - `APPROVED`: Completed and approved steps
 - `REJECTED`: Rejected steps (workflow terminates)
 - `NEEDS_RESUBMISSION`: Steps requiring resubmission with additional review
+- `DELEGATED`: Steps that have been delegated to another user
+- `ESCALATED`: Steps that have been escalated to higher authority
 - `CANCELLED`: Cancelled steps
 - `COMPLETED`: Final workflow completion status